Pterodon (mammal): Extinction

 The Grande Coupure event also marked a large faunal turnover marking the arrivals of later anthracotheres, entelodonts, ruminants (Gelocidae, Lophiomerycidae), rhinocerotoids (Rhinocerotidae, Amynodontidae, Eggysodontidae), carnivorans (later Amphicyonidae, Amphicynodontidae, Nimravidae, and Ursidae), eastern Eurasian rodents (Eomyidae, Cricetidae, and Castoridae), and eulipotyphlans (Erinaceidae).

 The Eocene-Oligocene transition of western Europe, as a result of the global climatic conditions, is marked by a transition from tropical and subtropical forests to more open, temperate or mixed deciduous habitats with adaptations to increased seasonality.
 As a result, a large majority of mammals endemic to Europe went extinct, including entire artiodactyl families.
 Notably, the last known occurrence of P. dasyuroides is in the locality of Saint-Capraise-d'Eymet, which dates to MP20.
 MP20 also marks the last known appearance of Hyaenodon requieni while Hyaenodon gervaisi and Cynodictis extended beyond the extinction event.

 The extinction of Pterodon and survival of Hyaenodon by the Grande Coupure extinction event are notable but have no clear explanation available.
 The extinction causes have been attributed to climate deterioration (subsequent losses of suitable habitats and food), competition with dispersing carnivorans, or some combination of the two.
+However, carnivorans playing a role in its extinction has been questioned as there’s no strong evidence of carnivorans competitively displacing hyaenodonts.
+Additionally, the newcomers didn’t appear in Europe until the MP21, while hyainailourines were last record in MP19-20.